I love exploring off the beaten path and non-touristic places in Thailand.

 There is no admission fee for anyone entering Phutthamonthon Park, including foreigners.

 Location of Phutthamonthon Park

-Did you know that the Nakhon Pathom not only has the world’s highest standing Buddha statue, but also the world’s tallest stupa?
+Did you know that Nakhon Pathom not only has the world’s highest standing Buddha statue, but also the world’s tallest stupa?